 CADETS (CONSTITUTIONAL-DEMOCRATIC PARTY)

 “The chief party of the liberal-monarchist bourgeoisie in Russia.
 It was formed in October 1905 and included representatives of the bourgeoisie, landowning Zemstvo members, and bourgeois intelligentsia.
 Prominent leaders of the Cadets included P.N.
 Milyukov, S.A.
 Muromtsev, V.A.
 Maklakov, A.I.
 Shingaryov, P.B.
 Struve, and F.I.
 Rodichev.
 While calling themselves the party of ‘people’s freedom’, the Cadets in reality sought to make a bargain with the autocracy in order to preserve tsarism in the form of a constitutional monarchy.
 After the February revolution, as a result of a bargain with the S.R.-Menshevik leaders of the Petrograd Soviet, the Cadets had a leading place in the bourgeois Provisional Government and pursued an anti-popular, counter-revolutionary policy favorable to the American, British and French imperialists.
 After the October Socialist Revolution the Cadets became irreconcilable enemies of Soviet power and took an active part in all the counter-revolutionary actions and campaigns of the interventionists.
-After the rout of the interventionists and whiteguards, the Cadets fled abroad and continued their anti-Soviet activity.” —Footnote 8, Lenin, SW 3 (1967).
+After the rout of the interventionists and whiteguards, the Cadets fled abroad and continued their anti-Soviet activity.” —Note 8, Lenin, SW 3 (1967).

 CADRE